JeroenED/Ansible-Role-Friendica/README.md

     friendica_database_port: 3306
     friendica_database_user: root
     friendica_database_pass: letmein
+    friendica_database_data: friendica
+    friendica_database_charset: utf8mb4
 Database configuration.
 If host is localhost the user and database will be made.

-    friendica_timezone: UTC
-Choose a legal default timezone.
-If you are unsure, use "America/Los_Angeles".
-It can be changed later and only applies to timestamps for anonymous viewers.

-    friendica_config_system_language: en
-Default system language

-    friendica_config_sitename: "Friendica Social Network" What is your site name?
+### local.ini.php configuration

+All configuration of the local.ini.php (develop) and .htconfig.php (master) are can set with ansible.
+Because these varables are way too much to explain here, I have set up here only a few more important ones.

+All other variables can be made by adapting the pattern `friendica_config_{key}_{value w/o underscores}`.
+Also note that `config_config` wouldn't make sense and is just `config`.

+#### Most important variables

     friendica_config_registerpolicy: REGISTER_OPEN
     friendica_config_registertext: ''
     friendica_config_adminemail: root@localhost
 Your choices are REGISTER_OPEN, REGISTER_APPROVE, or REGISTER_CLOSED.
 Be certain to create your own personal account before setting REGISTER_CLOSED. 'register_text' (if set) will be displayed prominently on the registration page.
 REGISTER_APPROVE requires you set 'admin_email' to the email address of an already registered person who can authorise  and/or approve/deny the request.
 In order to perform system administration via the admin panel, admin_email must precisely match the email address of the person logged in.

-    friendica_config_maximportsize: 200000
-Maximum size of an imported message, 0 is unlimited

-    friendica_config_system_maximagesize: 800000
-maximum size of uploaded photos

-    friendica_config_system_rino_encrypt: 1
-Server-to-server private message encryption (RINO) is allowed by default. set to 0 to disable, 1 to enable

-    friendica_config_system_allowed_themes: [ 'quattro', 'vier', 'duepuntozero', 'smoothly', 'frio' ]
-Allowed themes (change this from admin panel after installation)

     friendica_config_system_theme: 'frio'
 Default system theme

-    friendica_config_system_noregfullname: true
-By default allow pseudonyms

-    friendica_config_system_blocklocaldir: false
-Deny public access to the local directory

-    friendica_config_system_directory: 'https://dir.friendica.social'
-Location of the global directory

-    friendica_config_system_allowedlinkprotocols': ['ftp', 'ftps', 'mailto', 'cid', 'gopher'] Allowed protocols in link URLs; HTTP protocols always are accepted

-    friendica_config_system_authcookielifetime: 7
-Authentication cookie lifetime, in days

-    friendica_config_system_relayserver: 'https://dir.friendica.social'
-Experimental Diaspora feature.
-Address of the relay server where public posts should be send to.
-For example https://dir.friendica.social

-    friendica_config_system_relaysubscribe: true
-Enables the receiving of public posts from the relay.
-They will be included in the search and on the community page when it is set up to show all public items.

-    friendica_config_system_relayscope: all
-Can be "all" or "tags". "all" means that every public post should be received. "tags" means that only posts with selected tags should be received.

-    friendica_config_system_relayservertags: [ 'tag1', 'tag2', 'tag3' ]
-Array of tags for the "tags" subscription (see "relay_scope")

-    friendica_config_system_relayusertags: true
-If enabled, the tags from the saved searches will used for the "tags" subscription in addition to the "relay_server_tags".

-    friendica_config_system_invitationonly: false
-If set true registration is only possible after a current member of the node has send an invitation.
-Default is false.

-    friendica_config_system_dbclean: true
-Enable the automatic database cleanup process

-    friendica_config_system_dbcleanexpiredays: 7
-Days after which remote items will be deleted.
-Own items, and marked or filed items are kept.

 Automatic Apache Vhost creation
 ===============================